 The final project to come before the HPC this morning was 724-726 Columbia Street, the former Smith Tire building, originally part of the Gifford Foundry, which is to become another brewery.

 Chatham was seeking and was granted a certificate of appropriateness to remove the painted metal siding on the building and to restore the brick underneath.
 Bohl expressed the hope that the details of the brick pilasters were still there.
-Considering how it appears the metal was installed around the pilasters, there is very likely that a couple of them at least have survived.
+Considering how it appears the metal was installed around the pilasters, it is very likely that a couple of them at least have survived.